KyuByt/IRIAM/README.md

   6. Click the folder icon in the top left
   7. Paste the .zip file inside there
   8. Select the IRIAM model for the respective version

+-# I do not own the rights to Shirasu, all rights go to IRIAM Inc.
+-# Also John "Shirasu" IRIAM is the manifestation of the IRIAM CEO in the US platform and should not be taken seriously.